 Diseases that show a mass effect similar to orbital tumors include:

 Most orbital tumors in childhood are benign developmental anomalies.
-The most common among them are dermoid cysts (well-defined masses containing skin elements) and capillary hemangiomas (vascular anomalies, such as birthmarks).
+The most common among them are dermoid cysts (well-circumscribed masses containing skin elements) and capillary hemangiomas (vascular birthmark-like anomalies in the orbit).

-Orbital cellulitis, which commonly spreads from neighboring sinuses, can cause tumor-like growths in children.
-This is an emergency condition and requires quick diagnosis and treatment with appropriate antibiotics.
+Orbital cellulitis, often spreading from adjacent sinuses, can mimic tumor-like growths in children.
+This is an emergency, and rapid diagnosis and appropriate antibiotic treatment are essential.

-The most common benign tumors in the adult orbit are related to abnormal growth of blood vessels.
-The most frequently seen is cavernous hemangioma, a low-flow, low-pressure vascular mass.
-Structures that include not only blood vessels but also lymphatic vessels are referred to as lymphangiomas or, more commonly now, orbital venolymphatic malformations.
-These masses can rapidly grow during infections, possibly turning into large chocolate cysts with internal bleeding.
+In adults, the most common benign orbital tumors are usually associated with abnormal vascular growth.
+The most frequent is cavernous hemangioma, a low-flow, low-pressure vascular mass.
+Structures containing both blood and lymphatic vessels are called lymphangiomas or, more recently, orbital venolymphatic malformations.
+These lesions can enlarge rapidly during infections and may bleed internally, forming large “chocolate cysts.”

 Orbital tumors are often discovered incidentally, without any symptoms.
 They may be detected during imaging studies, such as a CT scan or MRI, which are requested for unrelated complaints or after facial trauma or a headache.
 In some cases, tumors are detected when patients experience asymmetry in the eyes, bulging, displacement of the eyeball, visual disturbances, or double vision due to limited eye movement.